Skip main navigation

 • Organize any closets that are access points to your attic or crawl space

-• Clear at least 4 to 6 inches of space around the perimeter of your home’s exterior
+• Clear at least four to six inches of space around the perimeter of your home’s exterior

 2. Test functionality of the items a home inspector will check